PixelSam123/dotfiles/README.md

 Note that this issue doesn't happen in `qt5ct`, Qt5 color schemes are still applied correctly.

+### Firefox does not respect my Dolphin QT6CT settings when opening downloaded file!

+Go to about:config, change `widget.use-xdg-desktop-portal.open-uri` from `2` to `1`.

 ### Potentially now unneeded environment variables

 ```